 The hand gesture represents the Hebrew letter Shin, which represents the word Shaddai, a name for God.
 It looks like a lot of people have been blessing each other without knowing it.

 The bond that Captain Kirk and Mr. Spock enjoyed throughout their long onscreen association was also echoed by William Shatner and Leonard Nimoy's off-camera relationship.
 It's interesting to note that while Spock seemed like the more isolated member of the crew who needed that human connection with Kirk, in real life Nimoy was an important person for his co-star.
-In an interview for The Aquarian earlier this year, Shatner admitted that he never had had a close, intimate friendship with anyone before then.
+In a 2016 interview with The Aquarian, Shatner admitted that he never had had a close, intimate friendship with anyone before then.
 "I had that with Leonard, and that was the only time I had it," he confessed.
 "I envied it for the longest time, achieved it, then the book [Leonard: My Fifty-Year Friendship with a Remarkable Man] continues on.
 It’s a very interesting aspect of life, developing a friendship.
 Not the 'Let’s go get a beer' friendship, but deep, deep down, 'Here’s my problem, I need your help.'"

 Despite not really having many ass-kicking women on the original show, Star Trek was the predecessor to Buffy the Vampire Slayer, Angel, and like-minded shows that were not ratings toppers, but which hit a key demographic effectively every week.
 When Roddenberry's show was canceled after just three seasons, the advertising people at NBC allegedly complained to programming executives because, while the show was not highly rated, they were reaching the target audience they wanted.
 That statement is supported by the success that the series experienced in off-network syndication, especially since the show's three seasons (1966-1969) were one shy of what was generally required for daily syndication, and the emergence of the first Star Trek convention in January 1972.
 Today, a show like Star Trek would have likely lasted at least twice as long.